alexjsmac/shoot-the-bubbles/Readme.md

+# Revenge of the Bubbles

 # Download and Install
 The user can download and install the game from the Google Play Store using the link below.
-The game is in Beta release so you have to use the link to open the app and play it.
+The actual application on your phone will be called Shoot the Bubbles.

 https://play.google.com/store/apps/details?id=com.alexmaclean.shootthebubbles